An IBS-friendly twist on the Thai classic, this Low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

-- Rice noodles – 8 ounces
+- Rice noodles - 8 ounces uncooked

 - Granulated sugar – ¼ cup

-- Rice vinegar – 2 tablespoons
+- Plain rice vinegar - 2 tablespoons

-- Ground paprika – 1 tablespoon
+- Fish sauce - 1 tablespoon

 - Egg – 1 large

-Low FODMAP notes
+Low FODMAP Notes

 Soy sauce, or soya sauce, is low FODMAP in servings of 2 tablespoons or 42 grams.
 Soy sauce contains small amounts of wheat in levels that should be tolerated by most with IBS.
 If you require a gluten-free or wheat-free diet, tamari sauce is a suitable alternative.

-To help prevent dishes from getting too salty, I prefer to cook with the reduced-sodium versions.
-Sodium (or salt) is a mineral and does not impact FODMAP (carbohydrates) levels.
+To help prevent dishes from getting too salty, I often prefer to cook with the reduced-sodium versions.
+Sodium (or salt) is a mineral and does not impact FODMAP (carbohydrate) levels.

 Green onion tops – the green part of green onions – are low in FODMAPs and should be tolerated by most on the low FODMAP diet.
 Avoid the white bulb, which is high in FODMAPs.
 Learn more → Low FODMAP Garlic and Onion Substitutes.